Edward Porter Humphrey

-Edward Porter Humphrey (1809–1886) was a Presbyterian minister, orator, writer, and moderator of the national Presbyterian General Assembly.
+Edward Porter Humphrey (1809–1886) was an American Presbyterian minister, orator, writer, and moderator of the national Presbyterian General Assembly.
 He was a planner and co-founder of Cave Hill Cemetery in Louisville, Kentucky.

 Biography

 Humphrey was the son of Heman Humphrey, a Congregationalist minister and the second president of Amherst College, and his wife Sophia Porter (1785–1868), daughter of Noah Porter.
 He was born in Fairfield, Connecticut.
 In 1841, he married his first wife, Catherine Cornelia Prather, daughter of Thomas Prather.
 Their only son, Edward William Cornelius Humphrey, became a legal expert and representative to the national Presbyterian General Assembly.
 A daughter died as an infant shortly after Catherine died during childbirth on September 28, 1844.

 On April 3, 1847, Humphrey married his second wife, Martha Pope, daughter of Alexander Pope and Martha Fontaine and widow of her cousin, Charles Pope, son of William Pope Jr., and Cynthia Sturgess.
 Humphrey's second son, Alexander Pope Humphrey, was a lawyer with the firm of Brown, Humphrey, & Davie in Louisville.